-Debt Collection: Why a Letter Before Action Is So Effective
+Debt Recovery: Why a Letter Before Action Is So Effective

 Businesses often wonder how effective a Letter Before Action (LBA) actually is compared to sending their own warning letters to their debtors.
 After reading this guide you will uncover the true reasons as to why LBAs are so effective

 Proof is in the numbers